NorfolkGreg/GregCustom/README.md

 ## How to install
 1. Login to your WonderCMS website.
 2. Click "Settings", then "Themes" and then on the INSTALL button under the GregCustom theme.
-3. (Recommended) Download the "resources" folder (found in the "theme" folder) then delete it, as it performs on function on the server.
+3. (Recommended) Download the "resources" folder (found in the "theme" folder) then delete it, as it performs no function on the server.
 4. Once installed, click the ACTIVATE button